lit/lit/README.md

 `lit-html` provides two main exports:

- * `html`: A JavaScript [template tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) used to produce a `TemplateResult`, which is a container for a template, and the values that should populate the template.
+* `html`: A JavaScript [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) used to produce a `TemplateResult`, which is a container for a template, and the values that should populate the template.
 * `render()`: A function that renders a `TemplateResult` to a DOM container, such as an element or shadow root.

 ### Announcement at Polymer Summit 2017